mbbx6spp/straitjacket/README.md

 4. should be written sparingly--they are where complexity lives!
 5. may have an outcome; if not, must return Unit

+That's all there is to actions.
+They:

+1. require explicit inputs (preferably validating them)
+2. put side-effecting code in one place
+3. have a uniform interface `.mk`, which is added reliably by a mixin
+4. provide a pipeline for feeding the outcome of one action to others

 ### Constraint \#1: the `SJ::Ugly::Action` mixin

-We'll explain the use of the word `Ugly` later in this document, but it is not (very) pejorative.
-It simply means that the code cannot conform to Straitjacket's ideals.
-It turns out that Straitjacket is written in a way that violates its own principles.
-(It has to be. hah!)
+We'll explain `Ugly` later, but it is not (very) pejorative.
+It means the code *cannot* conform to Straitjacket's ideals.
+Yes, Straitjacket is written in a way that violates its own principles.

-Let's back up for a second.
-Straitjacket has a bias against them.
+Straitjacket has a bias against traditional objects.
 Why?
-Because objects:
+Well, objects:

 1. are designed to store data that changes (have mutable state)
-2. must be mindfully authored to have one responsibility, but typically are not
+2. must be carefully crafted to have one responsibility, but typically are not
 3. are alien to non-technical people, who think in tasks--not things
 4. do not usually warn about their side effectcs
-5. by design interact with other objects which abstract their own (probably bad) behavior
+5. interact with other objects encapsulating their own (probably bad) behavior

 Objects are *predisposed* to complexity, and feel like a minefield at scale.

-**It ends up being easier communicating and reasoning about a set of things we must do.
+**It is ultimately easier communicating and reasoning about a set of things we must do.
 Solutions can always be expressed as a set of actions and functions.**

-We *do* implement actions *as* objects, but that's because objects are a great fit for approximating the stateful context that an action happens in.
+We *do* implement actions *as* objects, but that's because objects are a great approximation the stateful context that surround an action.

-Actions are easier to:

-1. test the side effects of, when appropriately small in scope
-2. compose into bigger actions--also easy to test this composition
-4. communicate with product owners about

 Here's an example of a silly action: